-The thermal channel NEDT values for SLSTR-B in Cycle 055, calculated from the hot and cold blackbody signals are shown in Figure 12 and Table 6.
+The thermal channel NEDT values for SLSTR-B in Cycle 057, calculated from the hot and cold blackbody signals are shown in Figure 12 and Table 6.
+Note that a blackbody crossover test was performed for SLSTR-B from 30th September - 2nd October (see Section 7.2).

-Figure 12: SLSTR-B NEDT trend for the thermal channels in Cycle 055.
+Figure 12: SLSTR-B NEDT trend for the thermal channels in Cycle 057.
 Blue points were calculated from the cold blackbody signal and red points from the hot blackbody.
 The square symbols show results calculated from the nadir view and crosses show results from the oblique view.
 Results are plotted for all detectors and integrators, which is why there are several different levels within the same colour points (particularly for S8 and F2).